i18next/react-i18next-gitbook/overview/introduction.md

 The module asserts that needed translations get loaded for your components and that your content gets rerendered on language changes.

-Based on the zero dependencies and build tools react-i18next is optimal suited for **serverside rendering** too.
+Based on the zero dependencies and build tools react-i18next is optimally suited for **serverside rendering** too.
 [Learn more](../misc/serverside-rendering.md).

 As react-i18next builds on [i18next](http://i18next.com) you can use it on any other UI framework or on the server \(node.js\) too.
 As react philosophy - but: **Learn once - translate everywhere**.